 What to pack

-Ireland and Northern Ireland have stereotype that the weather is often rainy and wet, even during the summer season.
+Ireland and Northern Ireland have stereotypes that the weather is often rainy and wet, even during the summer season.
 While it’s really hard to predict what the weather will be like during your trip, one thing for sure you must pack – a raincoat and an umbrella.

 How to get around